 Revealing mistake: While Indy and Marion are in the Well of Souls, and they encounter the snakes, Indy falls to the ground only to be confronted by a hissing Cobra rearing its head.
 Look carefully and you'll see the snake's reflection on the safety glass between it and Indy.
 Briefly you can also see the torch's reflection while he's waving it around.
+You can also see Marion's reflection when she falls in later on and is face to face with the cobra.
 [This has been corrected in the new DVD set.
 You can only see it if you have the original VHS.
 I think it's visible in the "making of" on the DVD as well.]

 Factual error: Regardless of how bad an attorney he is, Ned Racine must surely know that his acquittal for murder is a shoe-in.
 It's very doubtful that the prosecution would have even held out for remand in his case, and in fact they probably would not have even charged him in the first place.
 The fact that his fingerprints are on Edmund Walker's glasses is irrelevant.
 He and Racine were seen in public together, notably in the restaurant, and he freely admits to being in Walker's house.
 He could have handled Walker's glasses on any one of these occasions.
 The conversation Racine has with Ted about building the firebomb cannot be used in court, as Ted fires Racine as his lawyer at his second meeting; everything from the first is covered by attorney-client privilege.
 Maddy obviously isn't around to give evidence, and the yearbook entry Racine finds throws suspicion on her (and away from Racine) immediately.
 There are no witnesses and no forensic evidence, in fact there is nothing to support the prosecution case except a vague suspicion based upon his having had an affair with the widow-to-be.
 No court in the US would entertain the case for a minute (yes, I am a criminal lawyer).